 All-wheel drive adds $2,000 to the overall cost, and the new X2 M35i costs $47,445 to start and is only available with all-wheel drive.

-That’s good base equipment and we give another point for its optional features, but take one back for an Apple CarPlay subscription that costs owners more each year.
-The X2 gets a 6 for features.
+That’s good base equipment, a better warranty, and we give another point for its optional features, but take one back for an Apple CarPlay subscription that costs owners more each year.
+The X2 gets a 7 for features.
 (Read more about how we rate cars.)

 We wouldn’t stray far from the base versions of the X2, BMW can ring up a tab quicker than the Four Seasons.
 BMW even charges more for paint that’s not called “black” or “white” on the X2.